 - member self-service (MSS) secure log on facility enabling them to run their own early and normal retirement estimates, check their personal and service details and view ABSs.
-Once the majority of employers have on-boarded to the ESS monthly data submission it is anticipated that MSS will then be made live for members - employer self-service secure log on facility to enable the upload and instant validation of monthly member data from scheme employers, thus improving the quality of data being received by the Fund - better and quicker access to scheme guides and relevant LGPS forms all available on the new user-friendly website reducing member and employer postal requests and phone calls for information - payroll interfaces, most importantly for the main employer in the Fund, London Borough of Hackney, will improve data quality for the majority of the membership and the timeliness of information received by the Fund
+Once the Fund has transitioned onto the new version of the administration software it is anticipated that MSS will then be made live for members - employer self-service secure log on facility to enable the upload and instant validation of monthly member data from scheme employers, thus improving the quality of data being received by the Fund

+- better and quicker access to scheme guides and relevant LGPS forms all available on the new user-friendly website reducing member and employer postal requests and phone calls for information - payroll interfaces, most importantly for the main employer in the Fund, London Borough of Hackney, - will improve data quality for the majority of the membership and the timeliness of information received by the Fund

 The performance of the pension fund administrator, Equiniti, is monitored by the Pensions Administration Team within the Financial Services Section at Hackney Council.
-The team monitors Equiniti's performance with reference to the Service Level Agreement (SLA) and Key Performance indicators (KPI) as set out in the contract.
+The team monitors Equiniti's performance with reference to the Service Level Agreement (SLA).
 Meetings are held monthly to discuss performance against the SLA, workflows, data cleanse issues and planning of future work projects.
 Meetings also include discussion of specific administration cases and recommendations for enhancements to the service provision both to Hackney and to members of the scheme.

 The administrators have developed a pension website which is available for members, employers, and non-members, to find information pertaining to the LGPS www.hackneypension.co.uk.
-The site includes a members' area, with details of the benefits of being in the scheme, pension forms, a series of FAQs, a glossary of terms, relevant news items and how to contact either Equiniti or the in-house administering authority's pension team.
-The employer's area has been enhanced and now includes details of LGPS procedure notes and administration guides, as well as employer forms and links to other useful websites e.g., LGA, HMRC, Pension Regulator, Pension Ombudsman, Age UK etc.
+The site includes a members' area, with details of the benefits of being in the scheme, pension forms, a series of FAQs, a glossary of terms, relevant news items and how to contact either Equiniti or the in-house administering authority's pension employer's area has been enhanced and now includes details of LGPS team.
+The procedure notes and administration guides, as well as employer forms and links to other useful websites e.g., LGA, HMRC, Pension Regulator, Pension Ombudsman, Age UK etc.